Prince Edward Island: Economy

 The island's economy has grown significantly over the last decade in key areas of innovation.
 Aerospace, bioscience, information and communications technology, and renewable energy have been a focus for growth and diversification.
 Aerospace alone now accounts for over 25% of the province's international exports and is the island's fourth largest industry at $355 million in annual sales.
 The bioscience industry employs over 1,300 people and generates over $150 million in sales.

 The sale of carbonated beverages such as beer and soft drinks in non-refillable containers, such as aluminum cans or plastic bottles, was banned in 1976 as an environmental measure in response to public concerns over litter.
 Beer and soft drink companies opted to use refillable glass bottles for their products which were redeemable at stores and bottle depots.

 Though often environmental and economic agendas may be at odds, the ‘ban the can’ legislation, along with being environmentally driven, was also economically motivated as it protected jobs.
 Seaman's Beverages, a bottling company and carbonated beverage manufacturer, was established in 1939 and a major employer in Charlottetown, Prince Edward Island.
 Making it illegal to retail cans led to a bigger share of the carbonated beverage market for Seamans.
 Seamans Beverages was eventually acquired by Pepsi Bottling Group Inc in 2002 prior to the lifting of the legislation.

 The introduction of recycling programs for cans and plastic bottles in neighbouring provinces in recent years (also using a redemption system) has seen the provincial government introduce legislation to reverse this ban with the restriction lifted on May 3, 2008.

 Prior to harmonization in 2013, Prince Edward Island had one of Canada's highest provincial retail sales tax rates at 10%.
 On April 1, 2013, the provincial tax was harmonized with the federal Goods and Services Tax, and became known as the harmonized sales tax.
 The 15% tax is applied to almost all goods and services except some clothing, food and home heating fuel.
-This rate is the same as the neighbouring Atlantic provinces.
+This rate is the same as the neighbouring Atlantic provinces, with the exception of Nova Scotia.

 The provincial government provides consumer protection in the form of regulation for certain items, ranging from apartment rent increases to petroleum products including gas, diesel, propane and heating oil.
 These are regulated through the Prince Edward Island Regulatory and Appeals Commission (IRAC).
 IRAC is authorized to limit the number of companies who are permitted to sell petroleum products.